-For fifty years Baha'u'llah faced his enemies like a mountain: all wished to annihilate him and sought his destruction.
-A thousand times they planned to crucify and destroy him, and during these fifty years he was in constant danger.
+For fifty years Bahá'u'lláh faced His enemies like a mountain: all wished to annihilate Him and sought His destruction.
+A thousand times they planned to crucify and destroy Him, and during these fifty years He was in constant danger.

-In this day Persia is in such a state of decadence and ruin, that all intelligent men, whether Persians or foreigners, who realise the true state of affairs, recognise that its progress, its civilisation and its reconstruction, depend upon the promulgation of the teachings and the development of the theories of this great personage.
+In this day Persia is in such a state of decadence and ruin that all intelligent men, whether Persians or foreigners, who realize the true state of affairs, recognize that its progress, its civilization and its reconstruction depend upon the promulgation of the teachings and the development of the principles of this great Personage.